To The Members of Antarctica Limited Report on the audit of the Standalone financialstatements Opinion

 ANNEXURE A' TO THE INDEPENDENT AUDITOR'S REPORT

-In respect of immovable properties of land and building that have been taken on leaseand disclosed as fixed assets in the Ind As financial statements the lease agreements arein the name of the Company.
+(c ) The information and explanations given to us the records examined by us and basedon the examination in respect of immovable properties of land and building that have beentaken on lease and disclosed as fixed assets in the Standalone financial statements thelease agreements are in the name of the Company.

 iii.
 According to information and explanation given to us The company has not grantedany loans secured or unsecured to companies firms or other parties covered in theregister maintained under section 189 of the Companies Act.
 Consequently requirement ofclauses iii a iii b and iii c of paragraph iii of the order are not applicable to theCompany.